 I always emphasize on feeding charts for one sole reason:

 Feeding right can change your dog’s entire life.
 The correct amount of calories, balanced nutrients, and varying requirements with age all need to be kept in mind.
-Overfeeding and underfeeding both can bring forth serious consequences that no loving pet parent wants to go through.
+Overfeeding and underfeeding both can result in serious consequences that no loving pet parent wants to go through.

 Let’s start with Cocker Spaniel puppies.
-As soon as they start weaning, they should be gradually introduced to dog food.
+As soon as they are weaned, they should be gradually introduced to dog food.
 Now, like most puppies, this breed requires a hefty amount of proteins too.
 Proteins are broken down by the digestive system into amino acids which are the building blocks of muscles.

-Puppies grow very rapidly and so, it is vital to keep the protein content high.
-Only then will your dog be able to grow strong muscles.
+Puppies grow rapidly, and so, it is vital to keep the protein content high.
+Only then will your dog be able to develop strong muscles.
 Your puppy will be growing in every aspect.
-You must also cater to the cognitive needs.
-A balanced amount of vitamins and omega fatty acids is necessary for the growth of a healthy coat.

 Always feed your pup in small amounts.
-During the first 4 months, there should be 4 meals per day.
+During the first four months, there should be four meals per day.
 Time these meals evenly.
-From 4 to 6 months, feed 3 meals per day.
-After your puppy gets 6 months old, 2 meals a day are fine.
+From four to six months, feed three meals per day.
+After your puppy is six months old, two meals a day are enough.
 As for the exact amount of food, you should consult a vet.
-A professional will guide you according to your dog’s age, weight, and activity.
+A professional will guide you according to your dog’s age, weight, and activity level.
 Since every puppy is different, there is no average amount I can suggest.

 As your dog hits the one year mark, it’s time for you to switch to a different kind of food.
-This is the stage where most of the health risks can potentially kick in.
-At the same time, your dog will be the most active in this life stage.
+It’s at this stage where many health risks can potentially kick in.
+At the same time, your dog will be the most active in this stage of life.
 The caloric requirement for Cocker Spaniels is generally lesser than other dog breeds.
 An active dog needs 740 calories per day.
-In case your dog is extra lazy and doesn’t move around as much, 600 calories should suffice.
-On the contrary, if your dog is extra active for whatever reason, up to 1100 calories a day are fine.
+In case your dog is less active and doesn’t move around as much, 600 calories should suffice.
+On the contrary, if your dog is extremely active for whatever reason, up to 1100 calories a day are fine.

 An adult dog should be given two meals a day: once in the morning and the other in the evening.
-Keep the meal size moderate as eating too much at once may lead to digestive issues.
-Up the amount of calcium.
-The protein content should be slightly lessened but the carbohydrates and fats should be increased.
-Animal-based fat is preferable.
+Keep the meal size moderate.
+Overeating may lead to digestive issues.
+Adults need more calcium and a little less protein with an uptick in the amount of fats and carbohydrates.

-The calories per day should be no more than 600 to 700.
-However, these calories should be made up of prebiotics, vitamins, and antioxidants.
+Seniors should do fine on no more than 600 to 700 calories per day.
+However, these calories should contain prebiotics, vitamins, and antioxidants.
 More than proteins and carbohydrates, your dog will need ingredients that strengthen the immune system.
-Also, at this stage, your dog will have a harder time digesting food so it is best to keep the meal sizes small.
-Offer no more than 2 meals per day.
+Also, at this stage, your dog will have a harder time digesting food, so it is best to keep the meal sizes small.
+Offer no more than two meals per day.

-There is no such thing as a must-have ingredient, to be honest.
-It is all about the nutritional value that these ingredients offer.
-So, I won’t be talking about the exact ingredient you should be looking for.
-Instead, I’ll mention the qualities and you can then choose a suitable option yourself.
+There is no such thing as a must-have ingredient.
+It’s all about the nutritional value that these ingredients offer.
+So, I won’t be talking about the exact ingredients you should be looking for.
+Instead, I’ll mention the qualities, and you can then choose a suitable option yourself.